AlonsoFelipeRuiz/Preterm/README.md

 **Things to do**

 We will need also to generate the docker and python scripts to use the model for predicition of the datasets they have.
-We will need to check thresholds, now the program predict a probability, we need to select which one are predicted as 1 or 0, based on the ROC curves.
+I selected the optimal thresholds for the models.
+We need to perform the code to also select which one are predicted as 1 or 0, based on the threshold selected.

 **Things I already tryed**